thomasebsmith/recipes/README.md

 # Recipes
 **Recipes** is a recipe book web server.
-It's written in Rust using Axum and SQLx.
+It is written in Rust using Axum and SQLx.

 It was originally created by Thomas Smith.